gsdlab/vpdev/README.md

 The feature annotation system is a set of conventions for annotating folders, files, and contents of files with the features they implement.

 The feature annotations refer to the features using their `least-partially-qualified names` (`lpq name` for short), which usually are just the feature names if they are unique in the project.
-If a name is not unique, then it must be qualified partially to make the reference unique.
+If a name is not unique, then it must be qualified partially just enough to make the reference unique.

 For example, the feature `ClaferMoo` has a unique name in the model and can be referred to simply using its name.
 On the other hand, the feature name `timeout` occurs twice in the model and must be qualified to uniquely identify a feature either as `ClaferMoo::timeout` or `processManagement::timeout`.